Best Fish Finder: Comprehensive Reviews and Expert Buying Guide

 Why We Chose It

 The Lowrance HDS PRO wraps the best sonar, mapping, and screens by Lowrance into one package for tournament anglers.
+This unit is the upgraded model of the Lowrance HDS Live, which shattered my expectations when I tested it, making it the best Lowrance fish finder currently available.

 This unit is a no-brainer for tournament anglers.
 It gives you ultimate control of your Lowrance Ghost trolling motor, Power Poles and sends information to the other Lowrance units on your boat.